Class 10 Exam > Class 10 Notes > Science Class 10 > Previous Year Questions: The Human Eye & Colorful World

 (b) What is dispersion of white light?
 State its cause.
 Draw a diagram to show dispersion of a beam of white light by a glass prism.

-Cause: Different colours of white light bend through different angles with respect to incident ray.
+• Cause: Different colours bend at different angles due to varying wavelengths.

 Class 10 Science Chapter 10 Previous Year Questions - The Human Eye and the Colourful World

-Q11: For Q. Nos., two statements are given - One labelled as Assertion (A) and the other labelled as Reason (R).
+Q11: For Q. Nos.11 and 12, two statements are given - One labelled as Assertion (A) and the other labelled as Reason (R).
 Select the correct answer to these questions from the codes (a), (b), (c) and (d) as given below: (2024)

 Assertion (A): The rainbow is a natural spectrum of sunlight in the sky.